rmercier/ScrapyWebCrawler/README.md

 WebCrawling using scrapy

-INSTALLATION:
+- INSTALLATION:

-- Use a virtual environment to install scrapy package (CONDA OR VIRTUALENV)
+1) Use a virtual environment to install scrapy package (CONDA OR VIRTUALENV)
-- Install scrapy
+2) Install scrapy package
--